 These are just some of the signs of mental health issues.
-If you’re concerned about these types of changes, it may be a good idea to work with a therapist to find solutions.
+Therefore, if you’re concerned about these types of changes or others, it may be a good idea to work with a therapist to find solutions.

 How common are mental health problems?

 Nearly one out of every five American adults experiences a mental health disorder each year.
-Just over half of adults with a substance abuse problem also have some form of mental illness.
+Additionally, just over half of adults with a substance abuse problem also have some form of mental illness.